 Office of the Secretary, Department of Defense (DoD).

-This notice of proposed rulemaking (NPRM) is the fourth of a sequence of six NPRM documents in this issue of the Federal Register.
-This NPRM proposes to add a new Department of Defense Grant and Agreement Regulations (DoDGARs) part to establish a consistent way for DoD Components to organize the portion of their general terms and conditions covering national policy requirements in areas such as nondiscrimination, environmental protection, and live organisms.
-The new part also provides standard wording of terms and conditions for national policy requirements that apply generally to DoD programs and awards.
+This rule is the fourth of a sequence of six final rules published in this issue of the Federal Register.
+This final rule adds a new Department of Defense Grant and Agreement Regulations (DoDGARs) part to establish a consistent way for DoD Components to organize the portion of their general terms and conditions covering national policy requirements, such as nondiscrimination, environmental protection, and live organisms.
+It also provides standard wording of terms and conditions for national policy requirements that apply generally to DoD programs and awards.

 Start Further Info